-The Master of Arts in Couples & Family Therapy (MACFT) degree is an interfaith, spiritually-integrated program that prepares effective, competent couples and family therapists.
-Students integrate clinical education and practice through supervised clinical experience along with theological insight and spiritual formation.
-Students learn systems and psychological theories, engage in self-of-the-therapist exploration and are trained to assess, diagnose, consult, and treat under the guidance of licensed clinicians who are state approved or AAMFT approved supervisors.
-Graduates are prepared to clinically heal and empower diverse families, individuals, and groups from any faith and culture.
+The Master of Arts in Couples & Family Therapy (MACFT) prepares effective couples and family therapists who can integrate faith or spirituality at the clients’ request.
+Students are trained to assess, diagnose, consult, and treat under the guidance of licensed clinicians who are state approved or AAMFT approved supervisors.
+While learning about clients’ diverse faith traditions, students engage in self-of-the-therapist exploration and spiritual formation in order to better understand themselves as holistic beings.
+Graduates are prepared to clinically heal and empower diverse relationships and individuals across faith traditions and cultural locations.

-Students graduate equipped to be couples and family therapists in both traditional therapy and non-traditional settings or in an broad array of professional applications (e.g., educators, consultants, coaches).
-Graduates contribute to the field of couples and family therapy by seeing clients, joining professional organizations (AAMFT, WAMFT), volunteering in the community, and advocating for justice.
+Students graduate equipped to be couples and family therapists in both traditional and innovative therapy settings.
+Graduates work in community agencies, private practice, school settings, and other clinical realms. or in a broad array of professional applications (e.g., educators, consultants, coaches).
+They contribute to the field of couples and family therapy by seeing clients, joining professional organizations; American Association for Marriage and Family Therapy (AAMFT) and Washington Association for Marriage and Family Therapy (WAMFT), volunteering in the community and advocating for justice.

 In our clinical sequence, students treat couples, families, individuals, and groups with a variety of relationship issues and mental health diagnoses.
 Interns are trained to assess, diagnose, consult, and treat under the guidance of state or AAMFT approved licensed supervisors.
-Our students understand and adhere to the American Association Marriage and Family Therapy’s (AAMFT) Code of Ethics.
+Our students understand and adhere to the AAMFT's Code of Ethics.

-Our Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) accredited program combines systemic thinking, supervised practice, best practice treatment approaches, social justice, and insight from ecumenical and interfaith dialogue.
-Our students deepen their own self-awareness as they come to understand their role within the helping profession and identify strategies for self-care.
+Our Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) accredited program is unique in its dedication to systemic clinical practice, social justice, and insight from ecumenical and interfaith dialogue.
+Our students deepen their own self-awareness as they come to understand their role within the helping profession.

 The MACFT program has a cohort model.
-Classes are taught during the day and evenings and weekends.
+Classes are taught during the day and on weekends.
 Many students work part-time throughout the program.

 Our established program goals and student learning outcomes are assessed annually in order to offer a robust graduate education experience.